WELCOME! Thank you for choosing Paul D. Camp. We are here to help you. Please review the information below and in the

 ELIGIBILITY: To determine if a student qualifies for aid, students must file the FAFSA and meet all eligibility requirements; see “Eligibility for Financial Aid”, at right.
 PDCCC now offers Federal Direct Student Loans.
 Loans must be repaid, with interest.
 To apply, see “Student Loan Program”, at right.
+Please view our updated Financial Aid Handbook for an overview of the Financial Aid Process.

-FREE MONEY!
-Apply early.
-Grants are free money that does not have to be repaid, as long as a student attends from beginning to end, and earns passing grades.
+WANT MORE FREE MONEY?
+Apply early: Grants are free money that does not have to be repaid, as long as a student attends from beginning to end, and earns passing grades.
 Students who meet the priority FAFSA deadline (listed below) for their first semester each academic year may qualify for state grants in addition to Pell Grant and/or loans.
 Priority filing deadlines are:

 - Fall Aid: June 1